-- (a) Except as provided in Section 5-401(b) below, the following source or sources engaged in the following operations, processes or activities are classified as air contaminant sources which may cause or contribute to air pollution. - (1) Incinerators - (2) Hot-mix asphalt plants - (3) Electrical power generation facilities - (4) Wood products industries - (5) Mineral product crushing operations comprised of any fixed sand and gravel plant or crushed stone plant with a maximum rated capacity of greater 25 tons per hour, or any portable sand and gravel plant or crushed stone plant with a maximum rated capacity of greater than 150 tons per hour. - (6) Fuel burning installations: - (a) Fossil fuel burning equipment as specified below: - (i) For fuel-burning equipment which solely burns gaseous fuels, individual units of 10 million BTU per hour rated heat input or greater; - (ii) For fuel-burning equipment which burns fuel oil, individual units of 3 million BTU per hour rated heat input or greater which aggregate to 10 million BTU per hour or greater;

-- (iv) Any fuel-burning equipment which burns bituminous coal. - (b) Wood fuel burning equipment of greater than 90 H.P. rated output; - (c) Stationary reciprocating internal combustion engines using any fuel type and having a rating of 450 brake horsepower output or greater, except that emergency use engines shall not be classified as air contaminant sources for purposes of Section 5-501 of these regulations provided all such engines in the aggregate at a single facility are less than 2000 brake horsepower. - (7) Metal melting and reclamation furnaces
+- (a) Except as provided in Section 5-401(b) below, the following source or sources engaged in the following operations, processes or activities are classified as air contaminant sources which may cause or contribute to air pollution. - (1) Incinerators - (2) Hot-mix asphalt plants - (3) Electrical power generation facilities - (4) Wood products industries - (5) Mineral product crushing operations comprised of any fixed sand and gravel plant or crushed stone plant with a maximum rated capacity of greater 25 tons per hour, or any portable sand and gravel plant or crushed stone plant with a maximum rated capacity of greater than 150 tons per hour. - (6) Fuel burning installations: - (a) Fossil fuel burning equipment as specified below: - (i) For fuel-burning equipment which solely burns gaseous fuels, individual units of 10 million BTU per hour rated heat input or greater; - (ii) For fuel-burning equipment which burns fuel oil, individual units of 3 million BTU per hour rated heat input or greater which aggregate to 10 million BTU per hour or greater; - (iii) For fuel-burning equipment which burns anthracite coal, individual units of 5 million BTU per hour rated heat input or greater; and - (iv) Any fuel-burning equipment which burns bituminous coal. - (b) Wood fuel burning equipment of greater than 90 H.P. rated output (~7 million BTU per hour heat input); - (c) Stationary reciprocating internal combustion engines using any fuel type and having a rating of 300 brake horsepower output or greater, except that emergency use engines shall not be classified as air contaminant sources for purposes of Section 5-501 of these regulations. - (7) Metal melting and reclamation furnaces - (8) Metal fabrication processes

-- (8) Metal fabrication processes - (9) Surface finishing and coating operations, including application of paints, lacquers, solvents and related materials - (10) Petroleum or petro-chemical processing or marketing - (11) Manufacturing, processing and application of chemicals, including the processing or application of plastics, rubbers or resins - (12) Operations involving the handling or transferring of sand or dust producing materials - (13) Kraft pulping processes - (14) Leather tanning and finishing operations - (15) Animal byproduct processes - (16) Any source not listed above, including sources of greenhouse gases that are subject to regulation, which would otherwise be subject to permitting requirements pursuant to the Clean Air Act, as amended (42 U.S.C.
-7401, et seq.) - (17) Motor vehicles - (18) Such other sources as may be designated as air contaminant sources by the Air Pollution Control Officer on a case-by-case basis. - (b) Unless otherwise required by the Air Pollution Control Officer, any stationary source with actual emissions from the entire source of less than five (5) tons per year of all air contaminants combined and that is not engaged in the operations, processes, or activities identified above in Section 5-401(a)(1), (2), (5), (6), (13), (16), or (17) shall not be classified as an air contaminant source provided that the owner/operator maintains records that are adequate for the Air Pollution Control Officer to verify actual emissions for three (3) years and makes such records available to the Air Pollution Control Officer upon request.
+- (9) Surface finishing and coating operations, including application of paints, lacquers, solvents and related materials - (10) Petroleum or petro-chemical processing or marketing - (11) Manufacturing, processing and application of chemicals, including the processing or application of plastics, rubbers or resins - (12) Operations involving the handling or transferring of sand or dust producing materials - (13) Kraft pulping processes - (14) Leather tanning and finishing operations - (15) Animal byproduct processes - (16) Any source not listed above, including sources of greenhouse gases that are subject to regulation, which would otherwise be subject to permitting requirements pursuant to the Clean Air Act, as amended (42 U.S.C.
+7401, et seq.) - (17) Motor vehicles - (18) Such other sources as may be designated as air contaminant sources by the Air Pollution Control Officer on a case-by-case basis. - (b) Unless otherwise required by the Air Pollution Control Officer, any stationary source with actual emissions from the entire source of less than five (5) tons per year of all air contaminants combined and that is not engaged in the operations, processes, or activities identified above in Section 5-401(a)(1), (2), (5), (6), (13), (16), or (18) shall not be classified as an air contaminant source provided that the owner/operator maintains records that are adequate for the Air Pollution Control Officer to verify actual emissions for three (3) years and makes such records available to the Air Pollution Control Officer upon request.